 The rules will come into effect on May 25, 2018, and it could affect any Australian organisations that have connections to Europe.

-Our Community legal partner Moores notes that this includes organisations with offices in the EU, offering goods and services - including online, or that tracks the activity of EU individuals.
+Legal experts at Moores note that this includes organisations with offices in the EU, offering goods and services - including online, or that tracks the activity of EU individuals.

 Cyber risks: Have you acted on new data breach laws?

 Australian not-for-profits must comply with new laws that require them to notify authorities if they've had a significant data breach.

 The news laws came into effect on February 22, 2018, which means any breaches after that date must be reported.